Justin-Insight/mymindteam.com/content/test/adult/adult-autism-test.md

       You may be struggling with autism and could benefit from a diagnosis if
       you:

-      - Get overwhelmed/frustrated while in loud, bright or crowded environments.
+      * Often get so hyper-focused on projects of interest that you lose track of time.

-      - Often get so hyper-focused on projects of interest that you lose track of time.
+      * Have difficulty self regulating while experiencing discomfort due to strong sounds, smells, textures and more.&nbsp;

-      - Struggle to relate to and/or make small talk with coworkers and peers.
+      * Often rehearse conversations well in advance to avoid saying the “wrong” thing.

-      - Tend to feel uncomfortable or distracted while making eye contact.
+      * &nbsp;Experience difficulties and differences in understanding and engaging in social behavior.&nbsp;

-      - Often rehearse conversations well in advance to avoid saying the “wrong” thing.
+      * Often feel like you’re wearing a mask or acting when around others.
     button:
       enabled: false
       button_url: